kristinemlarson/gnssrefl/docs/pages/new_station.md

 ## Operating a good GNSS reflections site:

-* Always remove the elevation mask on the receiver.
+* Always remove the elevation mask on the receiver!
 * Set the sampling interval by evaluating reflection surfaces.
 The standard GNSS sampling interval of thirty seconds was selected over thirty years ago before the internet existed!
 Collect (and archive) more data.
 * Take photographs of your site.